VaibhavPokhriyal2510/UE20CS352_OOADJ_Mini_Project-MVC/README.md

 # hotelManagementAppSpringBoot
-1-Technologies used to build project:-
+Technologies used to build project:-
-2-Spring Boot
+1-Spring Boot
-3-Spring Mvc
+2-Spring Mvc
-4-Spring Security
+3-Spring Security
-5-Validation
+4-Validation
-6-JPA
+5-JPA
-7-Hibernate
+6-Hibernate
-8-MySql
+7-MySql
-9-Thymeleaf
+8-Thymeleaf

 It is a basic hotel management application with three types of user roles (admin, manager, and employee).Thymeleaf is used as a template engine.